dshil/kernel-playground/boot/README.md

 said: "I try to read Linux kernel source but don't understand the entry point and as a result I've stopped digging into it".
-It's a key problem for most people because they don't understand how OS works from the ground up, from the pushing the power button and this very small hande-made OS will try to fix this issue.
+It's a key problem for most people because they don't understand how OS works from the ground up, from the pushing the power button.
+This very small hande-made OS will try to fix this issue.

 # Tests